basher/Web-UI-Boilerplate/README.md

 - `npm run start:theme --theme=[theme-name]` - Installs Node modules (if not already installed), launches Parcel bundler to compile/watch files (using the specified theme), and sets the port for HMR (Hot Module Reloading) to work in Storybook.
 - `npm run storybook` - Launches Storybook/HTML component library.

+> NOTE: Simply running `npm start` will launch Parcel bundler with the most recently specified theme.

 ### UI themes
 - Theme-specific CSS is located in `ui/src/css/_THEMES` folder.
 - Valid UI theme names are located in `ui/scripts/theme-config.js`.